mavlink/MAVSDK-docs/en/cpp/guide/build.md

 ## MAVLink headers and dialects

 MAVSDK uses the dialect [common.xml](https://mavlink.io/en/messages/common.html) by default.
-It does so by checking out the [mavlink repository](https://github.com/mavlink/mavlink/) at configure time and using [Pymavlink](https://github.com/ArduPilot/pymavlink) to generate the C headers.
+It does so by checking out the [mavlink/mavlink](https://github.com/mavlink/mavlink/) repository at configure time and using [Pymavlink](https://github.com/ArduPilot/pymavlink) to generate the C headers.

 There are two options to change the default mentioned above.